djpugh/MTfit/docs/source/man.rst

 A single thread mode can be forced using:

     * -l, --singlethread, --single, --single_thread flag on the command line
-    * parallel=False keyword in the mtfit.inversion.Inversion object initialisation
+    * parallel=False keyword in the MTfit.inversion.Inversion object initialisation

 It is also possible to run this code on a cluster using qsub [requires pyqsub].
 This can be called from the commandline using a flag: